logorn/arista-k8s-lab/README.md

 ## Launch the lab:

-Please register on arista website and download the following arista veos virtualbox image on arista website: vEOS-lab-4.19.7M-virtualbox.box
+Please register on Arista website and download the following Arista veos virtualbox image on Arista website: vEOS-lab-4.19.7M-virtualbox.box

+For libvirt, you should build your own box from the combined vmdk distributed by Arista.
+We did not succeed trying to run 4.19.7M image with libvirt (kernel panic), so we chose to use 4.20.7M

-Copy it at project root.
+Copy working image at project root.

+### With virtualbox

+* vagrant up --provider virtualbox

+### With libvirt

+* vagrant up spine-1 leaf-1 leaf-2 --provider libvirt --parallel
+* vagrant up k8s-master-001 k8s-worker-001 k8s-worker-002 --provider libvirt --parallel
-Launch and provision the lab using: vagrant up
+* vagrant up nms

-* Enjoy :)